yoshinoyy/NahWe-dWin/README.md

-# Steady
+# Ballast

-Steady is an AI-powered student stress and workload manager.
+Ballast is an AI-powered student stress and workload manager.
 It turns deadlines, available time, energy, and stress into one realistic next step—without treating productivity as a medical diagnosis.

 ## Architecture